(Liver-Spleen Scan, Liver Scintigraphy)

 The spleen, an egg-shaped organ that lies between the stomach and the diaphragm on the left side of the body, helps to keep the blood healthy.
 The spleen plays a role in the production of lymphocytes (white blood cells that fight infection and disease), destruction of red blood cells, and filtration and storage of blood.

-The biliary system consists of the organs and ducts (bile ducts, gallbladder, and associated structures) that are involved in the production and transportation of bile.
+The biliary system is made up of the organs and ducts (bile ducts, gallbladder, and associated structures) that make and transport bile.

 Reasons for the procedure

-A liver scan may be performed to screen for diseases such as cancer, hepatitis, or cirrhosis.
+A liver scan may be done to check for diseases such as cancer, hepatitis, or cirrhosis.
 Lesions such as tumors, abscesses, or cysts of the liver or spleen may be seen on a liver scan.
-A liver scan may be performed to assess the condition of the liver and/or spleen after trauma to the abdomen or when there is unexplained pain in the right upper quadrant of the abdomen.
+A liver scan may be done to assess the condition of the liver and/or spleen after trauma to the abdomen or when there is unexplained pain in the right upper quadrant of the abdomen.
 Enlargement of the liver or spleen may be seen on a liver scan.

 A liver scan may also be used to assess response to therapy for liver disease and/or to monitor the course of liver disease.
 Portal hypertension (elevated blood pressure within the liver's circulation) may be detected with a liver scan when more of the radionuclide is absorbed by the spleen rather than the liver.